tiffanychxn/analysis/index.md

 <img src="https://cp317s18.github.io/analysis/analysis-object-diagram.png" align="left" hspace="70" />

 ### 2.2 Entity Objects
+- User - A User of the Shout! application
+- Message - User generated text to be broadcasted to other Shout! users
+- Device -  The basis for the Bluetooth LE software and its connections

 ## 2.3 Control Objects
+- Controller Interface - Coordinates all matters related to the exchange of messages between users
+- User Controller - Coordinates all matters related to user data

 ## 2.4 Boundary Objects
+- Relay : enables the user to pass along messages to or from other users
+- Send - enables the user to export ot send messages to other users
+- Receive - enables the user to obtain or receive messages from other others
+- Connect - establishes the first connection between relay nodes
+- UserView - The UI of the application, connects the user to the application backend

 # 4. Versions
 - Version 0.1 6/03/2018 `Document outline created`